Previously, we’ve talked about how business agility can increase your company’s bottom line by:

 User Centricity

-Ensuring we develop products with the end-customer in mind is key to success.
+Ensuring we develop products with the end customer in mind is key to success.
 In large organizations especially, it is not uncommon to lose sight of the customer and develop products to a perceived internal understanding of the customer needs.
 Even when there are processes in place to create that understanding of the customer, the team developing the product may be a long way from the source of this information resulting in a game of broken telephones as requirements get mangled.

-Through understanding how value is created in your organization and aligning to value streams, business agility helps focus every aspect of the product on the customer.
+By understanding how value is created in your organization and aligning to value streams, business agility helps focus every aspect of the product on the customer.
 Ensuring technical excellence is front and center keeps a focus on incorporating quality into the product development process, further enhancing the customer experience.

-When the product is already in the hands of customers, developers still have to take feedback and incorporate them into future versions.
+When the product is already in the hands of customers, developers still have to take feedback and incorporate it into future versions.
 This feedback loop has the added benefit of involving the customer in the development process, making them feel more engaged with the company.

 Internal alignment